Vizzuality/heco-invest/frontend/README.md

 | NEXTAUTH_URL | URL of the service managing the authentication |
 | NEXT_PUBLIC_GOOGLE_ANALYTICS | Key of the Google Analytics account |
 | NEXT_PUBLIC_TRANSIFEX_API_KEY | Key of the Transifex account |
+| NEXT_PUBLIC_DOMAIN | Complete domain from which the application is served (including https) and without a trailing slash (e.g. https://vizzuality.com)

 ## CI/CD